 Notes:

-Start your first stitch of each round in the same space as your chain.
+Start your first stitch of each round in the same space as your

 Join your round to the first DC, not your chain.